 • At the Naval Research Lab at Stennis Space Center in Mississippi, engineers combine air, ocean, and wave prediction systems to improve forecasting of tropical cyclones in order to create effective search and rescue, and mission planning.

 Modernized supercomputers at work

-Our teams perform functional duties like systems administration and program management support within DoD Supercomputing Resource Centers (DSRC).
+Our teams perform functional duties like systems administration and program management support within the five DSRCs.
 The DSRCs form just one of three sub-programs under the HPCMP.
 Our work supports the efforts of 3,500 DoD engineers and scientists working to improve the readiness and capabilities of our armed forces and protect our national security.

-We also support two supercomuting technology refreshes annually.
+We also support two supercomputing technology refreshes annually.
 These refreshes help to increase capacity and improve efficiencies at a DSRC through hardware updates, software license procurement, and other technology enhancements.
-Our teams have suppoted technology insertions at the inidividual centers to increase aggregate computational capabilities to users from 30 PetaFLOPS to nearly 50 PetaFLOPS.
+Our teams have supported technology insertions at the individual centers to increase aggregate computational capabilities to users from 30 PetaFLOPS to nearly 50 PetaFLOPS.